Ginger has been deemed a “superfood.” ‘Nuff said, right? After all, if the Internet says it’s good for you, then it must be true.

 Well, right here, actually:

 There are numerous studies on the potential anti-inflammatory effects of ginger.
 However, many have been done only under the microscope or on animals, not on humans.
-This doesn’t negate their value, but human studies obviously provide the best evidence on how ginger may impact humans.
+While results from these studies have been positive, obviously human studies are needed to provide the best evidence on how ginger may impact humans.

 And results in human studies on ginger and inflammation have been mixed.

-Still, one study found ginger to reduce pain and stiffness in participants suffering from arthritis of the knee 40 percent more than placebo, according to the Arthritis Foundation.
+Still, one study found ginger to reduce pain and stiffness in participants suffering from arthritis of the knee 40 percent more than placebo, according to the one study.

-Another, from the University of Georgia, focused on muscle pain and found daily supplementation with raw ginger to reduce exercise-induced muscle pain by 25 percent over placebo.
+Another, from the University of Georgia, published in 2010 in the Journal of Pain focused on muscle pain and found daily supplementation with raw ginger to reduce exercise-induced muscle pain by 25 percent over placebo.

 While lab research has shown promise in the use of ginger against inflammation associated with everything from certain allergic reactions to cancer, these findings haven’t yet been proven out in humans.